dotnet/docs-maui/docs/macios/privacy-manifest.md

 ## Required reasons API usage in .NET MAUI

 The APIs in this section list .NET MAUI APIs that call the required reason APIs.
-If your app or SDK calls any of the APIs in this section, you must declare the reasons for their use in your privacy manifest file.
+If your app or SDK calls any of the APIs in this section, you must declare the reasons for their use in your privacy manifest.

 > [!NOTE]
 > The following APIs are verified for .NET MAUI versions 8.0.0 and later.